Oil Well Fires during Gulf War

 VA continues to monitor Gulf War Veterans' health issues and conduct research.
 Past research on oil well fires and Gulf War Veterans includes:

-- The Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine report on Gulf War and Health: Fuels, Combustion Products and Propellants (2005)
+- The Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine report Gulf War and Health: Volume 10: Update of Health Effects of Serving in the Gulf War (2016).
+This report did not find a definite link between Gulf War exposures and health conditions.

 - The Final Report of the Presidential Advisory Committee on Gulf War Illnesses (1999) stated,"Known immediate health effects from inhaling large amounts of smoke and particulates are primarily respiratory."